Glareone/NoSQL-Databases-MongoDB/README.md

 Pay attention on non-existing quotation mark in "keys" - you can use key naming without quotations, they will be added under the hood.

 Here is a console output.
-InsertedId - generated uniqueId for this insert, acknowledged - verified that this data was inserted.
+InsertedId - generated uniqueId for this insert, acknowledged - it confirms that this data is inserted.
 ![console output](Section-1/7-console-output-after-insert.jpg)

 * `db.products.find()` - retrieves you all data from collection (from table in SQL world).